 The Sooner the Better?

 Until recently, the average age range of Botox recipients has been 40-59 years old.
-However, we are definitely seeing a trend where younger people in their mid to late 20’s are opting to have Botox.
+However, we are definitely seeing a trend where younger people in their mid to late 20’s are opting to have Botox through professionals similar to skin care denver plastic surgeon.
 While some of these younger patients are doing the treatment to correct fine lines and wrinkles, some are opting to take a more pro-active approach to aging and get Botox for preventative purposes.

 In 2006, a 13 year study of female identical twins set out to prove that long-term treatment with Botox can prevent the development of facial lines.
 The study began when the twins were 25 years old.
 One twin (Twin A) began receiving Botox injections 2-3 times per year for 13 years in the forehead and glabellar region (between eyebrows) and 2 treatments during the last 2 years of the study in her crow’s feet; the other (Twin B) only received Botox injections in the forehead and glabellar region 1 time in year 6 of the study and again in year 10.
 The comparison of these twins shows that Twin B has clearly visible forehead and glabellar lines while Twin A does not.
 The crow’s feet are also markedly less on Twin A when looking at the photos.
 The study was able to conclude that Botox prevents the development of lines caused by muscular contraction by inhibiting the patient’s ability to contract the target muscle, “retraining” the targeted facial muscles, and by facilitating the production of new collagen and skin cells by allowing the muscles to relax.
 (Arch Facial Plast Surg.
 2006 Nov-Dec;8(6):426-31.)